tinymce/tinymce-docs/general-configuration-guide/spell-checking.md

 ---
 layout: default
-title: Check Spelling
+title: Check spelling in TinyMCE
 title_nav: Spell checking
-description: Take spell checking to your users.
 keywords: spell checker spelling browser_spellcheck gecko_spellcheck
 ---
 Nobody likes content with spelling errors.
 Our team at TinyMCE is motivated to help your users create error-free content.
 Which is why we have several options to help you bring spell checking capabilities to your users.